 The LP will receive their distributions from the profit split on an ongoing basis during the business plan (if the cash flow exceeds the preferred return) and/or at the sale of the real estate.

 Typically, the distributions from profit splits are considered a return of capital.
 That is, the profit split distributions reduce the LP’s capital account and therefore the preferred return.

-However, some GPs will continue to pay out an 8% preferred return based on the initial equity investment and catch-up with the profits from sale.
+However, some GPs will continue to pay out a 6% preferred return based on the initial equity investment and catch-up with the profits from sale.

 3) Refinance or Supplemental loan

 If the GP refinances into a new loan and/or secures a supplemental loan, the LP will typically receive a distribution that is a portion of their initial equity investment.